 - National Practitioner Data Bank/Health Integrity Data Bank Self-Query Response - Contact the National Practitioner Data Bank (NPDB)/Healthcare Integrity and Protection Databank (HIPDB) at http://www.npdb.hrsa.gov/ and perform a self-query.
 Send either of the following to the TMB: (a) a copy of the paper self-query response mailed to you by HIPDB/NPDB; or, (b) a print out of the electronic version of the self-query response.

 - DD 214.
 Copy indicating the type of discharge, if applicable.

 - Fingerprints.
 Effective for Acupuncture licensure applications received after 10/20/2015 – Applicants are required to submit their Fingerprints for state and national criminal history background checks.
-Fingerprinting services are provided by MorphoTrust USA for a fee of $41.45, payable directly to MorphoTrust USA.
-Results of the fingerprinting will be sent directly to TMB both from the Texas Department of Public Safety Criminal Records and the Federal Bureau of Investigation.
+Fingerprinting services are provided by IdentoGo by IDEMIA (formerly known as MorphoTrust USA, LLC) for a fee, payable directly to IdentoGo.
+Results of the fingerprinting will be sent directly to TMB both from the Texas Department of Public Safety Criminal Records and the Federal Bureau of Investigation

 International Acupuncture School Graduates

 In addition to the information for all applicants, graduates of acupuncture schools outside of the United States must submit proof of their eligibility to practice in the country in which they are granted.
 All documentation that is not in English must be translated into English before it is submitted to the TSBAE.